 When You Place Your Child in a Non-Public School on Your Own for Potential Violation of Law

 As always, there are exceptions to these laws.
 For example, if the school prevented you from providing that 10-day notice, because they never gave you a copy of your procedural safeguards (which would have told you about this 10-day notice requirement), then there should not be any reduction in potential reimbursement for expenses you incurred in enrolling your child in a non-public school.As is typical with special education laws, and laws in general, a seemingly straight-forward question can get complicated quickly.
-Check out our MA Special Education Guide or LA Special Education Guide for more information.
+Check out our Special Education Guides for more information.
 You can also learn more through this parent-friendly PDF from the U.S. Department of Education.Sources: 34 CFR §§300.130-300.144